ObolNetwork/obol-docs/docs/sec/bug-bounty.md

   Examples:
 - Attacker can successfully conduct eclipse attacks on the cluster nodes with peer-ids with 4 leading zero bytes.

-### High: up to $4,000
+### Low Vulnerabilities: Up to $500

-A High-level vulnerability is one that has a significant impact on the security of the system and requires a significant effort to fix.
-Likely to have impact on availability, integrity, and/or loss of funds.
+For vulnerabilities with minimal impact, unlikely to significantly affect system operations.

-- High impact, medium likelihood
+- Low impact, medium likelihood
-- Medium impact, high likelihood
+- Medium impact, low likelihood
   Examples:
-- Attacker can successfully partition the cluster and keep the cluster offline.

-### Critical: up to $10,000

-A Critical-level vulnerability is one that has a severe impact on the security of the in-production system and requires immediate attention to fix.
-Highly likely to have a material impact on availability, integrity, and/or loss of funds.

-- High impact, high likelihood
-  Examples:
-- Attacker can successfully conduct remote code execution in charon client to exfiltrate BLS private key material.

-We may offer rewards in the form of cash, merchandise, or recognition.
-We will only award one reward per vulnerability discovered, and we reserve the right to deny a reward if we determine that the researcher has violated the terms and conditions of this policy.
+- Attacker can sometimes put a charon node in a state that causes it to drop one out of every one hundred attestations made by a validator

+Rewards may be issued as cash, merchandise, or other forms of recognition, at Obol's discretion.
+Only one reward will be granted per unique vulnerability.

 ## Submission process

-Please email security@obol.tech

-Your report should include the following information:
+To report a vulnerability, please contact us at security@obol.tech with:

-- Description of the vulnerability and its potential impact
+- A detailed description of the vulnerability and its potential impact.
-- Steps to reproduce the vulnerability
+- Steps to reproduce the issue.
-- Proof of concept code, screenshots, or other supporting documentation
+- Any relevant proof of concept code, screenshots, or documentation.
-- Your name, email address, and any contact information you would like to provide.
+- Your contact information.

-  Reports that do not include sufficient detail will not be eligible for rewards.
+Incomplete reports may not be eligible for rewards.

-## Disclosure Policy
+## Disclosure and Confidentiality

-Obol Labs will disclose the details of the vulnerability and the researcher’s identity (with their consent) only after we have remediated the vulnerability and issued a fix.
-Researchers must keep the details of the vulnerability confidential until Obol Labs has acknowledged and remediated the issue.
+Obol Labs will disclose vulnerabilities and the identity of the researcher (with consent) after remediation.
+Researchers are required to maintain confidentiality until official disclosure by Obol Labs.

-## Legal Compliance
+## Legal and Ethical Compliance

-All participants in the bug bounty program must comply with all applicable laws, regulations, and policy terms and conditions.
-Obol will not be held liable for any unlawful or unauthorised activities performed by participants in the bug bounty program.

-We will not take any legal action against security researchers who discover and report security vulnerabilities in accordance with this bug bounty policy.
-We do, however, reserve the right to take legal action against anyone who violates the terms and conditions of this policy.
+Participants must adhere to all relevant laws and regulations.
+Obol Labs will not pursue legal action against researchers reporting vulnerabilities in good faith, but reserves the right to respond to violations of this policy.

-## Non-Disclosure Agreement
+## Non-Disclosure Agreement (NDA)

-All participants in the bug bounty program will be required to sign a non-disclosure agreement (NDA) before they are given access to closed source software and services for testing purposes.
+Participants may be required to sign an NDA for access to certain proprietary information during their research.